21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Must be freeShort-list: Canva (free tier), Pixlr, Fotor, Picsart (free tiers)

-Must have one-time purchaseShort-list: Topaz Photo AI, DxO PhotoLab, CyberLink PhotoDirector, ON1 (perpetual options)
+Must have one-time purchaseShort-list: DxO PhotoLab, CyberLink PhotoDirector, ON1, Luminar Neo (perpetual options).
+Topaz moved to subscription in 2026

 Must work on mobileEliminate: Topaz Photo AI, DxO, ON1, Capture One (desktop), Evoto, Aftershoot, Imagen AI